Lead–acid battery: Gelled electrolytes

-During the 1970s, researchers developed the sealed version or gel battery, which mixes a silica gelling agent into the electrolyte (silica gel- based lead–acid batteries used in portable radios from the early 1930s were not fully sealed).
+During the 1970s, researchers developed the sealed version or gel battery, which mixes a silica gelling agent into the electrolyte (silica-gel-based lead–acid batteries used in portable radios from the early 1930s were not fully sealed).
 This converts the formerly liquid interior of the cells into a semi-stiff paste, providing many of the same advantages of the AGM.
 Such designs are even less susceptible to evaporation and are often used in situations where little or no periodic maintenance is possible.
 Gel cells also have lower freezing and higher boiling points than the liquid electrolytes used in conventional wet cells and AGMs, which makes them suitable for use in extreme conditions.

 The only downside to the gel design is that the gel prevents rapid motion of the ions in the electrolyte, which reduces carrier mobility and thus surge current capability.
 For this reason, gel cells are most commonly found in energy storage applications like off-grid systems.

-"Maintenance free", "sealed", and "VRLA"(valve regulated lead acid)
+Maintenance-free, sealed, and valve-regulated lead–acid (VRLA)

 Both gel and AGM designs are sealed, do not require watering, can be used in any orientation, and use a valve for gas blowoff.
-For this reason, both designs can be called maintenance free, sealed and VRLA.
+For this reason, both designs can be called maintenance-free, sealed, and VRLA.
 However, it is quite common to find resources stating that these terms refer to one or another of these designs, specifically.

-In a valve regulated lead–acid (VRLA) battery, the hydrogen and oxygen produced in the cells largely recombine into water.
+In a valve-regulated lead–acid (VRLA) battery, the hydrogen and oxygen produced in the cells largely recombine into water.
 Leakage is minimal, although some electrolyte still escapes if the recombination cannot keep up with gas evolution.
-Since VRLA batteries do not require (and make impossible) regular checking of the electrolyte level, they have been called maintenance free batteries.
-However, this is somewhat of a misnomer.
-VRLA cells do require maintenance.
-As electrolyte is lost, VRLA cells "dry-out" and lose capacity.
+Since VRLA batteries do not require (and make impossible) regular checking of the electrolyte level, they have been called maintenance-free batteries.
+However, this is somewhat of a misnomer: VRLA cells do require maintenance.
+As electrolyte is lost, VRLA cells dry out and lose capacity.
 This can be detected by taking regular internal resistance, conductance, or impedance measurements.
 Regular testing reveals whether more involved testing and maintenance is required.
-Recent maintenance procedures have been developed allowing "rehydration", often restoring significant amounts of lost capacity.
+Maintenance procedures have recently been developed allowing rehydration, often restoring significant amounts of lost capacity.

-VRLA types became popular on motorcycles around 1983, because the acid electrolyte is absorbed into the separator, so it cannot spill.
-The separator also helps them better withstand vibration.
+VRLA types became popular on motorcycles around 1983, because the separator improves resistance to vibration and prevents the acid electrolyte from spilling.
 They are also popular in stationary applications such as telecommunications sites, due to their small footprint and installation flexibility.